 - you will also be asked about regular outgoings, which will include the payment to your DMP.
 Most mortgage lenders ask to see bank statements etc so they would be able to see the payments you are making to your debts.

 So even clearing the debts off your credit file means you still have a problem because the debts still exist.

 You say you could pay the 3k to satisfy the three debts showing as AP and work towards clearing the other debts.
 But really they all have to go so your DMP ends – this will give you the best chance of getting a good mortgage offer.

 Instead of settling the AP debts in full, you could try using the £3,000 to try to make full and final settlements on as much of your debt debt as possible.
-You have been in a DMP for a long while so some may be prepared to take say 20% and most would probably take 33% so perhaps offer 20% at the start?
-There isn’t a scientific way to do this.
-National Debtline have a template letter.
+You have been in a DMP for a long while so some may be prepared to take say 20% and most would probably take 33%, so perhaps offer 20% at the start?
+There isn’t a scientific way to work out what a creditor will accept.
+National Debtline have a template letter for making this offer.
 Hopefully this small lump sum could then be used to clear 10-15k of your DMP.
 With a year until you are given the deposit, you may be able to blitz the rest of the debts.